katriellucas/lecarde-2/README.md

 #### NEW Hotkey Functions ####

-Due to the limitation of original GUI, there're instructions to some new functions that cannot be directly embedded in the GUI...
-- Toggle anti-alias on/off: F5/F6
+- (At video setting screen) Toggle anti-alias on/off: F5/F6

 To make the game display 1:1 pixel perfect scale:
 - You must make sure the display monitor's vertical size is above 1000.